 Policy about exposure to blood or hazardous body fluids at The University of Tennessee Health Science Center requires that ALL exposure incidents be reported to University Health Services.
 Procedures are for University of Tennessee Health Science Center's students, residents, and employees who sustain an exposure to blood or hazardous body fluids.
-Students are directed to the UTHSC CenterScope Student Handbook for all policies related to the exposures TB exposure policy and https://uthsc.edu/student-health-services/injuries-exposures.php
+Students are directed to the UTHSC CenterScope Student Handbook for all policies related to the exposure Exposure and TB Policy, UTHSC and Student Needlestick Injuries.